tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

     Sec-Token-Request-Blind = sf-binary
 ~~~

-The "Sec-Token-Count" is an Item Structured Header {{!RFC8941}}.
+The "Sec-Token-Limit" is an Item Structured Header {{!RFC8941}}.
 Its
 value MUST be an Integer.
-This header is sent on Attester-to-Issuer
+This header is sent on Issuer-to-Attester
-requests ({{request-two}}), and contains the number of times a
+responses ({{response-one}}), and contains the number of times a
-Client has previously received a token for an Origin.
+Client can retrieve a token for the requested Origin, set by the
+Issuer.
 Its ABNF is:

 ~~~
-    Sec-Token-Count = sf-integer
+    Sec-Token-Limit = sf-integer
 ~~~

 ## Client-to-Attester Request {#request-one}